SouthernMethodistUniversity/ds_1300/_sources/README.md

 ## Installing the `ds_1300` Environment

-1. `conda env create -f environment.yml --force`
+1. `mamba env create -f environment.yml --force`

 ## Using the `ds_1300` Environment

-1. `conda activate ds_1300` to start (`source activate ~/.conda/envs/ds_1300` on M2)
+1. `mamba activate ds_1300` to start (`source activate ~/.conda/envs/ds_1300`
+   on M2)
-2. `conda deactivate` when finished
+2. `mamba deactivate` when finished

 ## Remove Environment

-1. `conda remove --name ds_1300 --all`
+1. `mamba remove --name ds_1300 --all`

 # Using Python Environments

 ## Loading a Python Environment

-There are many Python 3 installations on M2.
-An example of one is given:
+There are many Python 3 installations on SMU HPC clusters.
+An example from M3 is given:

 ```
 module purge
-module load spack gcc-9.2
+module load gcc python
-source <(spack module tcl loads --dependencies python@3.7%gcc@9.2)
 ```

 ## Installing the `ds_1300` Environment